nwjs/nw.js/docs/For Developers/Building NW.js.md

 !!! note "Windows"
     As suggested by Chromium document, you need to run `set DEPOT_TOOLS_WIN_TOOLCHAIN=0` or set the variable in your global environment.
-    CLang is the build tool used by non-Windows platforms.
-On Windows, it's not supported yet.
-You need to run `set GYP_DEFINES="clang=0"` to disable CLang on Windows before going to next steps.

 !!! note "Xcode 7"
     Mac SDK 10.11 as part of Xcode 7 is not supported yet.
 If you have upgraded to Xcode 7, either downgrade to Xcode 6 or copy Mac SDK 10.10 from other machines under ```xcode-select -p`/Platforms/MacOSX.platform/Developer/SDKs`` as suggested by [Chromium document](https://chromium.googlesource.com/chromium/src/+/master/docs/mac_build_instructions.md).